numpde/Team03/project2/readme.md

 To run the code on those files:

 ```
-# Without package install, it is important
-# to start from this folder
+# It is important to start from this folder to resolve dependencies
 cd solution

 # Input path (for convenience)